 - On opening the app, give the necessary permissions.

 - Next, select the desired photo and tap on the Crop icon.

 - Now, tap on the Rotate tab and select Flip Horizontal.

-- After that, tap on Share icon at the top right and select Camera Roll.
+- After that, tap on the Share icon at the top right and select Camera Roll.

-The mirrored image will be saved in the Photos app.
+The mirror image will be saved in the Photos app.

 - How To Lock And Hide Apps In iPhone

 - How To Make Timelapse From Normal Video